smartdevicelink/sdl_evolution/proposals/nnnn-transform-setdisplaylayout-requests-to-ui-show.md

 ## Motivation

 The `SetDisplayLayout` RPC was deprecated as a part of the changes for the [Widget Support](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0216-widget-support.md#setdisplaylayout) feature.
-A new `templateConfiguration` parameter was added to the `Show` RPC to allow it to take over the responsibilities of `SetDisplayLayout`.
+In that proposal, a new `templateConfiguration` parameter was added to the `Show` RPC to allow it to take over the responsibilities of `SetDisplayLayout`.
 Given that `UI.Show` can now handle switching the display layout and changing the color schemes in the HMI, it would make sense to use `UI.Show` instead of having multiple implementations for the same functionality.

 ## Proposed solution